If ever you need to learn how to transfer your sleeping child from a car – take note!

 “Protect your child’s nap by not driving in the car around nap time”

-But that being said, I know that you have some living to do – and I know that you (like me) didn’t meeeeannn (said in a really sheepish way) to have your kid fall asleep in the car.
+But that being said, I know that you have some living to do – and I know that you (like me) didn’t meeeeannn (told in a really sheepish way) to have your kid fall asleep in the car.
 But it does happen!

 How to successfully transfer your child from the car seat to the bed:

-- If your child has Velcro shoes, feel free to undo them before you start driving since Velcro is loud and that is not something you will not want to hear while trying to covertly not wake your kid up.
+- If your child has Velcro shoes, feel free to undo them before you start driving since Velcro is loud, and that is not something you will not want to hear while trying to covertly not wake your kid up.